Kaipātiki Stream Care

 Our Goal: By 2030, the Oruamo and Kaipātiki Stream catchment is renowned for its healthy waterways and estuaries, its diverse and pest-free native urban forests that are able to support kākā and kōkako, and for children and adults being immersed in nature.

-Thank you to our funders and partners!
+We thank our funders and partners!